Elyesa Bazna: Background: Turkey during World War II

 Turkey was neutral during much of World War II, although in October 1939 Britain signed a treaty to protect Turkey should Germany attack it.
 Turkey maintained its neutrality by preventing German troops from crossing its borders into Syria or the USSR.
 During this time Turkey had lucrative trade relationships with Germany and the UK.

-Germany had significant business interests in Turkey, including banks, and beginning in 1941 it was reliant on chromite ore from Turkey for its armament production.
-In 1943 all of the chromite ore Germany imported for its weaponry came from Turkey.
+Germany had significant business interests in Turkey, including banks, and beginning in 1941 it was reliant on chromite, chromium ore, from Turkey for its armament production.
+In 1943 all of the chromite Germany imported for its weaponry came from Turkey.

 Throughout the war Turkey's economy was reliant on and prospered by virtue of its affiliation with both the Allies and the Axis powers.
 As a result, the country's gold reserve had risen to 216 tons by the end of 1945, from 27 tons at the beginning of the war.

 Starting in 1942 the Allies provided military aid, and then began imposing economic sanctions in 1943 to force Turkey to enter the war.
 The Allied powers wanted Turkey to become engaged in a fight against Germany's eastern flank; however, Turkey was afraid of being overrun by the Russian and German armies, both of which were led by dictators.